rubocop/ruby-style-guide/README.md

   ```

 * <a name="consistent-string-literals"></a>
   Adopt a consistent string literal quoting style.
-There are two popular
-  styles in the Ruby community, both of which are considered good - single
-  quotes by default (Option A) and double quotes by default (Option B).
 <sup>[[link](#consistent-string-literals)]</sup>

-  * **(Option A)** Prefer single-quoted strings when you don't need
+  * Prefer single-quoted strings when you don't need
     string interpolation or special symbols such as `\t`, `\n`, `'`,
     etc.